Scott-Bunting/DE4-Optimisation-SB-NW/System/README.md

-# This is the README for Subsystem 2
+# This is the README for the System Level Optimisation

-*Subsystem 2 is the Rotors subsystem, consisting of a multi-objective mass and cost optimisation*

 ## Main Script